How To Organize Your Life With Trello

 You can create a free account at www.trello.com in less than a minute and start organizing and planning your life.
 You can use it both on desktop computer or download the app on your phone.
 Once you log in to your account you’ll be able to create your first project board.

 Each of your projects is hosted on a BOARD.
 You can create a new board or copy an existing one.
 Each new board is empty and you can add numerous columns that are called LISTS.
 In every list you can add numerous CARDS.
 The cards are where the fun begins, because you can customize them as you want and add as much or as little information.

 What’s So Special About It | Key Features

 Here are some of my favorite key features that make Trello so great:

 It’s free - there is also a paid subscription plan, but I doubt that you’ll need it, especially if you are going to use it for personal use only.
 I use it for my business as well, and the free version covers all my need.

 It’s very visual - you’ll love this, if you are visual person like me.
 The boards remind me of a cork board where you can pin and stick notes and photos.
 You can overview your entire project on a whim.

 Drag & Drop - the platform is very intuitive and user friendly with its drag and drop feature.
 You can adjust cards and attach files in seconds.

 You can add friends & family - adding friends & family to your projects is great and especially useful for meal, trip or event planning boards, where you can all brainstorm ideas, give your input and follow the progress of the tasks.

-You can attach links, photos and files - whether it’s photo of an exercise you want to try next week. a file with the recipe you don’t want to forget or a link to website you want to check later on, Trello got you covered.
+You can attach links, photos and files - whether it’s a photo of an exercise you want to try next week, a file with the recipe you don’t want to forget or a link to a website you want to check later on, Trello got you covered.